rockettheme/docs/Docs/joomla/templates/callisto/demo.md

 ![](assets/assignments_1.jpeg)

 Assignments are also managed in the Gantry Administrator.
-This administrative panel enables you to assign theme Configurations to specific menu items, pages, and other areas of your site.
-By navigating to **Administrator > Gantry 5 > Callisto** and selecting a Configuration other than the **Base Configuration**, you will be able to assign that Configuration by navigating to the **Assignments** panel.
-Simply switch any menu items to on (green) that you want to assign that Configuration to.
+This administrative panel enables you to assign theme outlines to specific menu items, pages, and other areas of your site.
+By navigating to **Administrator > Gantry 5 > Callisto** and selecting an outline other than the **Base Outline**, you will be able to assign that outline by navigating to the **Assignments** panel.
+Simply switch any menu items to on (green) that you want to assign that outline to.
 In the case of the Home page, this would be your default Home page in your default (main) menu.